-We are able to diagnose gender dysphoria and then where appropriate, formulate a treatment plan which may include hormone therapy, surgical endorsements, speech and language therapy and facial hair reduction.
+We are able to diagnose gender dysphoria and then where appropriate, formulate a treatment plan which may include hormone therapy, surgical endorsements, speech and language therapy and referrals for facial hair reduction.
 The service is unique in that this runs alongside an extensive and varied wellbeing programme of talking therapies, peer support and community events/workshops.

 We offer all of the same services you would be able to access at another NHS gender dysphoria service, as laid out in the NHS England Service Specification.

 We are still unable to accept self-referrals, referrals from GPs, or any other healthcare professionals.

 TransPlus have been asked by NHS England to see adults who were originally referred to the Tavistock and Portman Gender Identity Clinic (GIC).
 This is a change from our previous eligibility criteria and aims to reduce the extensive waiting list to be seen at the Tavistock GIC.

 We will see people from amongst those who have been waiting the longest and aim to ensure that no one we see will have waited longer than if they had remained on their original list.
 If your details have been transferred to us, we will contact you as soon as possible thereafter to let you know.
 Those originally referred to the Tavistock GIC can of course opt out of being seen by us.

 Those seen at TransPlus will also need to be registered with a GP in England and not eligible for one of the NHSE-commissioned pilot gender dysphoria services.